Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Introduction

+Beyond standard benchmarks, we evaluate whether LSSAR helps models capture physically meaningful structure through symbolic regression experiments on planetary orbits.
+As illustrated in \cref{fig:force_earth}, a GPT-109M model equipped with LSSAR predicts force vectors that are more consistent with the Newtonian radial direction than the standard Softmax baseline.
+Symbolic regression identifies an inverse-square form ($F \propto m/r^2$) from LSSAR's outputs, whereas standard attention fails to match this physical structure.
+Notably, even state-of-the-art LLMs that are assumed to be substantially larger than our GPT-109M model (o3, Claude 4 Sonnet, and Gemini 2.5 Pro) do not recover the inverse-square relation in the same protocol \citep{vafa2025inductive}, suggesting that appropriate attention mechanisms are crucial for foundation models to develop physically grounded world-model representations.

-In summary, this paper makes several important contributions: \begin{itemize} \item We introduce a novel Softmax-free attention mechanism, LSSA, which incorporates a dynamic length scale factor based on invariance entropy, demonstrating superior performance compared to standard attention mechanisms across a variety of sequence lengths. \item We propose a novel architectural re-weighting mechanism that fundamentally redesigns how attention scores are computed, inherently sharpening token relevance by amplifying critical weights and suppressing noise. \item When LSSA is combined with the proposed re-weighting method, the resulting model (LSSAR) not only excels in length extrapolation while ensuring numerical stability—as demonstrated by its success in passkey retrieval tasks where standard attention fails—but also translates into superior performance in real-world applications. \end{itemize}
+In summary, this paper makes several contributions: \begin{enumerate}[leftmargin=0.5cm] \item We introduce a novel Softmax-free attention mechanism, LSSA, which incorporates a dynamic length scale factor based on invariance entropy, demonstrating superior performance compared to standard attention mechanisms across a variety of sequence lengths.

+\item We propose a novel architectural re-weighting mechanism that fundamentally redesigns how attention scores are computed, inherently sharpening token relevance by amplifying critical weights and suppressing noise.

+\item When LSSA is combined with the proposed re-weighting method, the resulting model (LSSAR) not only excels in length extrapolation while ensuring numerical stability, as demonstrated by its success in passkey retrieval tasks where standard attention fails, but also translates into superior performance in real-world applications.

+\item We demonstrate through symbolic regression that LSSAR induces inductive biases aligned with physically meaningful sequence structure.
+Unlike standard Softmax attention, which fails to recover a compact physical relation in this setup, LSSAR recovers an inverse-square functional dependence from orbital trajectories. \end{enumerate}